 An applicant could also show this having completed university degree studies in the UK.
 If the degree was taken outside the UK, the language requirement may still be met if the degree was researched and undertaken in English.
 In both cases, the original degree certificate will be required as proof, as well as confirmation that the degree was taught in English.

 To apply for indefinite leave to remain from a Spouse visa, the applicant must be able to prove finances of £18,600.
-To meet this, applicants can include:
+To meet this financial requirement, applicants can include:

 - Income from employment or self-employment

 - Savings over £16,000 in any currency held for at least six months

 Applicants will also need to provide £3,800 on top for one dependent child.
 For any additional children, £2,400 must also be added.
 Therefore, for a couple with two children, the total would be £24,800.